unvt/charites/README.md

 ### Recommended environment

-Chrities may work well on OSX, Ubuntu, but it maight not work well in some envrionment such as arm64 (eg., M1 Mac) because some of NPM packages like sprite-zero uses mapnik.
+Chrities may work well on OSX, Ubuntu, but it might not work well in some envrionment such as arm64 (eg., M1 Mac) because some of NPM packages like sprite-zero uses mapnik.

 Docker can be the good environment in Windows while WSL might work well.

 ### charites on unvt/nanban